Morse-Bott cohomology from homological perturbation theory

 \section{Introduction}

 Morse theory \cite{morse1934calculus} enables one to analyze the topology of a manifold by studying Morse functions on that manifold, or more explicitly by studying critical points and gradient flow lines.
-Although Morse function is generic among all differentiable functions, sometimes it is more convenient to work with more general functions.
-Morse-Bott functions were introduced by Bott in \cite{bott1954nondegenerate} as generalizations of Morse functions and proven to be extremely useful for studying spaces in the presence of symmetries \cite{bott1956application,bott1958applications}.
-Inspired by ideas of Witten \cite{witten1982supersymmetry} and Gromov \cite{gromov1985pseudo}, Floer generalize Morse theory to various infinite dimensional settings \cite{floer1988instanton,floer1988morse,floer1989symplectic,floer1989witten}.
+Although Morse functions are generic among all differentiable functions, sometimes it is more convenient to work with more special functions.
+Morse-Bott functions were introduced by Bott in \cite{bott1954nondegenerate} as generalizations of Morse functions and have proven to be extremely useful for studying spaces in the presence of symmetries \cite{bott1956application,bott1958applications}.
+Inspired by ideas of Witten \cite{witten1982supersymmetry} and Gromov \cite{gromov1985pseudo}, Floer generalized Morse theory to various infinite dimensional settings \cite{floer1988instanton,floer1988morse,floer1989symplectic,floer1989witten}.
 Now there are many invariants in symplectic and contact geometry and low dimensional topology based on Floer's construction.
-Many of them has a ``Morse theoretical" background, e.g.\cite{dostoglou1994self, kronheimer2007monopoles, ozsvath2004holomorphic, seidel2008biased}.
-Many other invariants \cite{eliashberg2000introduction,fukaya2010lagrangian,seidel2008fukaya}, although may not have a background variational setup, are still closely related to Morse theory.
-Usually, invariants are defined in the ``Morse" case, i.e. critical points are isolated, and invariants or structure maps are defined by counting zero dimensional moduli spaces.
-However, in many cases, it is more convenient to study the Morse-Bott case, since there are several benefits of working in the Morse-Bott case.
-(1) Morse-Bott functions usually reflect some extra symmetries of the problem, and computations in Morse-Bott theory are usually simpler because of the extra symmetries \cite{bourgeois2002morse,diogo2018morse,kwon2016brieskorn}.
-(2) Morse-Bott theory appears in equivariant theory \cite{austin1995morse, bourgeois2009exact,lin2014morse}.
-Therefore it is natural to consider the Morse-Bott counterpart of theories
+Many of them have a ``Morse theoretical" background, e.g.\cite{dostoglou1994self, kronheimer2007monopoles, ozsvath2004holomorphic, seidel2008biased}.
+Many other invariants \cite{eliashberg2000introduction,fukaya2010lagrangian,seidel2008fukaya} are closely related to Morse theory.
+Usually, invariants are defined in the ``Morse" case, i.e.\ critical points are isolated, and invariants or structural maps are defined by counting zero dimensional moduli spaces.
+However, in many cases, it is more convenient to study the Morse-Bott case, where we need to ``count" higher dimensional moduli spaces, since there are several benefits of working with the Morse-Bott case: (1) Morse-Bott functions usually reflect some extra symmetries of the problem, and computations in Morse-Bott theory are usually simpler because of the extra symmetries \cite{bourgeois2002morse,diogo2018morse}; (2) Morse-Bott theories appear in equivariant theories \cite{austin1995morse, bourgeois2009exact,lin2014morse}.